dosco/graphjin/docs/website/docs/deploy.md

 ## With NGINX

-If your infrastructure is fronted by NGINX then it should be configured so that all requests to your GraphQL API path are proxyed to Super Graph.
-In the example NGINX config below all requests to the path `/api/v1/graphql` are routed to wherever you have Super Graph installed within your architecture.
+If your infrastructure is fronted by NGINX then it should be configured so that all requests to your GraphQL API path are proxyed to GraphJin.
+In the example NGINX config below all requests to the path `/api/v1/graphql` are routed to wherever you have GraphJin installed within your architecture.
 This example is derived from the config file example at [/microservices-nginx-gateway/nginx.conf](https://github.com/launchany/microservices-nginx-gateway/blob/master/nginx.conf)

 :::info NGINX with sub-domain
-Yes, NGINX is very flexible and you can configure it to keep Super Graph a subdomain instead of on the same top level domain.
+Yes, NGINX is very flexible and you can configure it to keep GraphJin a subdomain instead of on the same top level domain.
 I'm sure a little Googleing will get you some great example configs for that.
 :::

 ```nginx